 You can get into the test centre in a wheelchair

 Looking for the Wakefield test route?
 Hold your horses!
 The DVSA no longer publishes routes, so you won’t be able to find anything.
 While you might not think it, this actually works in your favour.
 By making the test route unpredictable, you’re able to experience things as you would in real life.
-The only thing you can do in preparation is practice—if those pesky one-way systems or dual carriageways keep tripping you up during your lessons, then ask your instructor to go over them with you again.
+That being said, you're not going in entirely blind—your instructor will have had you practicing on the roads they think are most likely to show up on your route anyway.
+And if you'd like a bette idea of what to expect, just check out videos of Wakefield test routes on YouTube.

 Curious as to how other drivers perform on the day of their tests?
 If you look hard enough, you’ll find all sorts of statistics.
 For example, did you know that the national average is currently 47%?
 If you’d like to see more interesting stats, take a look at these driving test pass rates.
 Alternatively, check out below to see how learners at Wakefield have performed in the last five years...